 Watch this space for updates as we return to document this impressive natural event.

-I get a lot of e-mails asking me how to become a successful underwater cameraman, or how I’ve got to where I am as a media producer.
+I get a lot of e-mails asking me how to become a professional underwater cameraman, or to use a professional underwater camera or even how I’ve got to where I am with my underwater photography career.
 So I thought I’d put together a short blog to help all those aspiring shooters.

 Most of it may seem like common sense but hopefully my contribution offers you some insight.